All* Landsat standard data products are processed using the Level-1 Product Generation System (LPGS) with the following parameters applied:

 * A very small number of Landsat TM scenes are processed using the National Land Archive Production System (NLAPS).
-Details about the differences between LPGS and NLAPS can be found at http://landsat.usgs.gov/products_IP_LPGSvsNLAPS.php.
+You can reveiw the details about the differences between LPGS and NLAPS processed data.
 A listing of NLAPS-processed scenes can be found at L4-5TM_NLAPS.xlsx

 Landsat scenes are processed to Standard Terrain Correction (Level-1T precision- and terrain-correction) if possible.
 Some do not have ground-control or elevation data necessary for L1T correction, and in these cases, the best level of correction is applied (Level-1G systematic or Level-1Gt systematic terrain).
 See the box below for descriptions of each correction level: